progsysseminar15/progsys/writeups/Papadopoulos90.md

 My understanding of the statement is that, as long as things flow forward (progressive), we can achieve deterministic outcomes without coordination.

 Dataflow processors seemed like a good idea.
 Were there any reasons that they did not work out?
 If so, are there lessons we should learn from when developing our own progressive systems?

+### Johann Schleier-Smith

+The promise of dataflow architectures is a compelling one.
+The model for the computer, rather than being limited to the step-wise operations of the Von Neumann architecture, allows for parallel execution whenever the inputs of an operator are ready.
+Monsoon differs from previous dataflow architectures, which also serve as targets for the *Id* programming language, is that the compiler makes explicit the intermediate states that the processor must maintain during program operation.
+The work of defining these *activation frames*, which provide storage for matching in-flight operations, those for which input operands remain outstanding, is taken on by the compiler, ahead-of-time, rather than in hardware during execution.
+Instead of hash lookups, the hardware needs only deal with linear offsets.
+This makes sense to me, as does any change that helps keep the lower layers simple.

+I found elements of the discussion of the explicit token store (ETS) architecture at the end of Section 2 particularly interesting.
+The authors note that by ignoring presents bits, the execution model reduces to that of multiple imperative control threads.
+At the same time, by adjusting the state transitions, they implement a variety of dataflow primitives.
+To me, this indicates that the hardware described offers a great deal of flexibility, that it presents a powerful element for managing concurrency.

+One thing I continue to wonder about is whether some of the principles of Monsoon could be applied to dataflow processing at a higher level.
+The activation frame and explicit token store architecture that the authors describe in a hardware realization might also be attractive for a software dataflow system.
+Perhaps operations and inputs would be at a coarser level of granularity, but the notion of triggering an execution when all of the bits are ready is a compelling one.
+In practice, such a system would also require attention to further distributed systems concerns, such as failure handling, but I am curious to explore whether the core ideas might translate.